- November 11, 2023

 "Siege of Dungeon" is a strategic tower defense game where players must protect their castle from invading forces.
 Utilizing a unique binary tree structure, players can strategically place and upgrade their defenses to fend off enemy waves.
 With various enemy types and challenging objectives, players must adapt and optimize their strategies to secure victory.

-- Addicting gameplay with a fun dungeon crawling experience and interesting mechanics.
+- Addicting gameplay with a solid foundation and enjoyable mechanics.

-- User interface and overall polish need improvement, with some bugs affecting gameplay.
+- User interface and overall clarity could be improved, with some unclear mechanics and bugs present.

 “The game is actually pretty in-depth with lots of mechanics.”